crf8472/libarcstk/README.md

 ## How to Use

-- Provide the ToC data, pass the samples in a sequence of portions and get the checksums or the id.
+- Provide the ToC data, pass the samples in a sequence of portions and get the checksums or the id of the album.
 Verify the checksums by matching them against reference checksums you provide.
 - Each supported usecase is illustrated by a corresponding [example application](./examples/) in the ``examples/`` folder.
 Building the examples is requested by adding ``-DWITH_EXAMPLES=ON`` to the cmake configure step.